What are Chatbots?

-Did you ever notice a small chat window, which pops up on a website, asking if it can help you?
-One might think that it’s human on the other side of the computer but it is actually a chatbot that has been programmed to assist you.
+While one might think that it’s a human they are chatting with but it is actually a chatbot that has been programmed to assist you.
 Essentially, they are software applications that perform automated tasks, mostly by interacting with users using spoken or written communication.
 Chatbots are also known as talkbots, IM bots or simply bots, even though the original term was ‘Chatterbot’, given by Michael Mauldin who created the first bot- Julia in 1994.

 Chatbots are instant, interactive, and they are here to stay.
 They have become increasingly popular as an engagement tool and deemed to be the next big thing in the world of marketing and business communication.
 Moving beyond old-style online advertising, brands all across are now integrating chatbots into their strategies to offer a more personalised experience to the consumers or prospective customers.